AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

 ---

 ##:sak-sak-logo: Introduction
-The great thing about SAK is that you can define your own card layout given the tools possibilities.
-This implies that you need more YAML than the average card who's layout is mostly fixed.

-More YAML means more work, possibly more errors, but also a lot of changes in different views if you make a change and want that change for all your views.

-On a card level, the nice `decluttering template card` already solves a great deal by putting a card's configuration into a template, which you can re-use in any view you want.
+If you are familiar with the `decluttering template card`, you already know how to re-use cards and specialize them using variables.

-SAK templates operate on a different level: it enables the re-use of things like `tools`, `toolsets`, `JavaScript templates/snippets`, `colorstops/lists` and more.
+SAK templates operate on a different level: they enable the re-use of `tools`, `toolsets`, `JavaScript templates/snippets`, `colorstops/lists` and more.

 !!!
 Important "SAK templates therefore make re-use within a SAK card, and between SAK cards possible!"